mui/mui-x/docs/data/data-grid/components/components.md

 ### Custom slot props with TypeScript

-If the custom component requires additional props to work properly, typescript may throw type error.
-To prevent, use [typescript module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to augment props interface.
+If the custom component requires additional props to work properly, TypeScript may throw type errors.
+To prevent, use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to enhance the props interface.

 The naming of overridable interfaces uses a pattern like this: